Qingtao-Cao/obix/README.md

 The make install target copies the executable, libraries, headers, and res directory.

     $ sudo make install

+The default install path for the libraries is /usr/lib.
+To change this to /usr/lib64, set the LIB_SUFFIX option on the command line:

+    $ cmake -DLIB_SUFFIX="64" .
+    $ make
+    $ sudo make install

 # 5. Running oBIX Server